 Uni-President Dream Mall Introduction

-Dream Mall's architecture is inspired by nature.
-The front building, known as the Blue Whale Pavilion, features a glass curtain wall that reflects the movement of water and sky, resembling a giant blue whale swimming into the Golden Coast.
-The main building at the back has a granite façade that embodies the eternity of Earth and stone.
-The two buildings are connected by a pedestrian bridge, like a large ship entering the Port of Kaohsiung at Dabaoshan.
-On the roof, the Ferris wheel offers a 360-degree view of both the sea and the city, allowing visitors to take in sights such as Kaohsiung Harbor, Sizihwan, and Shoushan; the Ferris wheel has a diameter of 50 meters, with a total height of 102.5 meters, and takes about 15 minutes for a full rotation.
-Its lighting changes in vibrant displays themed around Spring, Summer, Autumn, Winter, Christmas, and New Year, making it a bright spot in the night sky.
-The shopping mall consists of 12 floors, with 2 below ground and 10 above ground, designed around four main themes: water, flowers, nature, and the universe.
-Covering an area of 15,000 ping (approximately 49,500 square meters), it has a total floor area of 121,000 ping (approximately 397,800 square meters), which includes 78,000 ping (approximately 257,400 square meters) of shopping space and a 43,000 ping (approximately 142,200 square meters) parking lot with 3,000 car parking spaces.
-Named "Dream Mall," it offers a blend of shopping and entertainment for children.
-In addition to introducing major international brands, gourmet restaurants, and a movie theater, there are over 800 tenants, as well as indoor go-karts, laser tag, and a parent-child play area, including a VR and dinosaur-themed exploration park, making it a wonderful space for family fun and shopping.
-Since its opening on March 30, 2007, Dream Mall has attracted more than 20 million visitors within a year, becoming a new tourist destination and a landmark building in Taiwan.
-It was recognized by Forbes Traveler, a publication of Forbes magazine, as one of Asia's top ten shopping malls, categorizing it as a high-standard international shopping center in Asia.
+Dream Mall's architectural design is inspired by nature.
+The Blue Whale Pavilion at the front features a glass curtain wall that reflects the rhythm of water and sky, resembling a giant blue whale swimming into the Golden Coast.
+The main structure at the back has a granite exterior representing the earth and stones' eternity.
+The two buildings are connected by a sky bridge, resembling a large ship entering Kaohsiung Harbor’s Dapao Mountain.
+The rooftop Ferris wheel offers a 360-degree view of the ocean and cityscape, showcasing sights like Kaohsiung Harbor, Xiziwan, and Shoushan; it has a diameter of 50 meters and a total height of 102.5 meters, completing a rotation in about 15 minutes.
+The lights change colors in six thematic displays: Spring, Summer, Autumn, Winter, Christmas, and New Year, making it a brilliant sight in the night sky.
+The shopping center has 12 floors—two underground and ten above ground—designed around four main themes: water, flowers, nature, and the universe.
+Covering an area of 15,000 ping, it has a total floor area of 121,000 ping, including a 78,000 ping shopping mall and a 43,000 ping parking lot with 3,000 parking spaces.
+Named "Dream Mall," it caters to both shopping and children's play needs, featuring over 800 vendors, international brands, restaurants, and cinemas, as well as indoor go-kart racing, laser tag, and a parent-child play area, including a VR and dinosaur-themed exploration park, making it an ideal space for family fun and shopping!
+Since its opening on March 30, 2007, it has attracted over 20 million visitors within the first year alone, becoming a new tourist destination and iconic building in Taiwan.
+It was also selected as one of Asia's 10 Best Shopping Malls by Forbes Traveler, published by Forbes magazine, representing a high-standard international shopping center in Asia.